lyonbros/composer.js/docs/relational.md

     members: [{name: 'larry'}, {name: 'curly'}, {name: 'moe'}] });

-var owner_name = band.get('owner').get('name');
+// note we have converted our nested data into a tree of collections/models var owner_name = band.get('owner').get('name');
 var first_member = band.get('members').first().get('name');
 alert('Owner: '+ owner_name +' / first member: '+ first_member);
 {% endhighlight %}

+The obvious benefit to using the relational model is that your nested data now has the same capabilities your top-level items do (including eventing).